 Lukla airport

 Altitude Sickness: You fly directly to 2,840m (Lukla), which is already high enough for you from sea level.
-Altitude sickness can be severe during Everest base camp trekking in September.
+Altitude Sickness can be severe during Everest Base Camp Trekking in September.

 Helpful Tips for Everest Base Camp Trekking in September